top of page

 Travel Bag

-While you'll find yourself very tempted to escape the problems you face, instead choose to explore your way through them.
+While you'll find yourself tempted at times to escape problems you face, instead choose to explore your way through them.

 The distance between where you are and where you want to be is filled with things you won't always what to do.
 If you want a successful couple relationship it will mean sailing some rough waters to get there; being loving when you least feel like it, forgiving when you have been wronged, sacrificing your own needs at times to meet the needs of others and asking for help when you can no longer do it on your own.